 Preserve Closed Temporarily – Effective April 6, 2020

-Cathance River Nature Preserve has been temporarily closed at the request of the landowner due to concerns around recent increased use and safety related to COVID-19.
+Cathance River Nature Preserve is temporarily closed at the request of the landowner due to concerns around recent increased use and safety related to COVID-19.
 Highland Green initiated this closure to protect residents within the community who are deemed at high risk.

 Many preserves in the area remain open with a caution to practice responsible social distancing.
-Check the websites of Brunswick-Topsham Land Trust, Harpswell Heritage Land Trust, Kennebec Estuary Land Trust, and Freeport Conservation Trust for information about other local trails while the Preserve is temporarily closed.
+Check Brunswick-Topsham Land Trust, Harpswell Heritage Land Trust, and Kennebec Estuary Land Trust for local options.
+The Midcoast Get Active guide lists these and other outdoor options in our region.

-When the temporary closure ends, the Cathance River Nature Preserve and Trails will return to being open to the public every day from dawn to dusk.
+When the temporary closure ends, the Cathance River Nature Preserve and trails will return to being open to the public every day from dawn to dusk.
+Learn more about the history of the Preserve and CREA’s relationship to it here.

 When the temporary closure ends, the CREA Ecology Center will return to being open to the public every Sunday from 12-2 PM.
 Our knowledgeable volunteers are available to guide you through the native Maine mammal and bird specimens that call our off-grid facility home, provide trail maps and suggested hikes on the Preserve, and answer questions.